 The authors of this specification are well aware that there are multiple data storage solutions which do not support explicit folder structures but use other means for structuring and storing (the content of) AIPs.
 However, we would like to note that the purpose of this specification is to support Information Package interoperability.
 As such we believe that even if a storage solution does not allow implementing the physical folder structure as the native AIP storage structure, it is still possible to implement the physical structure described below for SIPs, DIPs and the import/export of AIPs.
 While the repository needs to support an extra transformation (i.e. Common Specification IP to internal AIP and vice versa), it allows still to use the tools created by other users of the common specification, transfer AIPs more easily to new repository systems or storage solutions, and establish cross-repository duplicated storage solutions.

-Folder structure of the Common Specification Information Package
+Folder structure of the CS IP Information Package

-The Common Specification Information Package folder structure is presented in Figure 8 below.
+The CS IP Information Package folder structure is presented in Figure 8 below.
 The structure follows directly the principles of the conceptual data model by dividing the components of the package into stand-alone folders for representations, metadata, and other components.

-Figure 8: Common Specification Information Package folder structure
+Figure 8: CS IP Information Package folder structure

-The implementation requirements of the Common Specification Information Package structure are:
+The implementation requirements of the CS IP Information Package structure are:

-Each Common Specification Information Package MUST be included in a single physical folder (i.e. the “Information Package folder”).
+Each CS IP Information Package MUST be included in a single physical folder (i.e. the “Information Package folder”).
 In other words: on the highest structural level a Common Specification IP MUST consist of one and only one folder;

 The Information Package folder SHOULD be named with the ID or name of the Information Package;